 Enneagram Type 4 — The Individualist Mom

 Fours tend to be dramatic, sensitive, creative, compassionate, and temperamental.
 They are the most emotionally honest of all the enneagram types.
 They fear of being flawed or inadequate.
 Here are some helpful parenting tips for enneagram type 4 moms:

 1. Accept that you are unique and complete.

 “Always be a first-rate version of yourself, instead of a second-rate version of somebody else.” — Judy Garland.

 Enneagram Type 4s tend to fear of being incomplete or insignificant above all else.
 As a parent who is a 4, please know that you are unique and complete, regardless of your flaws.
 Your kids need you to accept yourself as you already are so that you can also accept them as unique and complete, regardless of their flaws.
 When they see you being hard on yourself, they are learning that they also need to be hard on themselves too.

 2. Don’t overwhelm your kids with your feelings.

 “If you do not have control over your mouth, you will not have control over your future.” — Germany Kent, journalist and author.

 As individualists, type 4s tend to struggle with not becoming absorbed by their own emotions.
-Be honest about your feelings with your kids in age-appropriate doses, but take care not to overwhelm them before they are able to fully understand and process your negative emotions.
+Be honest about your feelings with your kids in age-appropriate doses, but take care not to overwhelm them before they can fully understand and process your negative emotions.
 Always try to model self-control along with emotional honesty.
-It’s good for children to learn that there are a lot of emotions and it’s okay to feel them, but we don’t want to overwhelm them with our emotions and feel as if they are unsafe or should be worried.
+It’s good for children to learn that there are many emotions, and it’s okay to feel them, but we don’t want to overwhelm them with our emotions and feel as if they are unsafe or should be worried.